BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing as Asunción can get very hot and humid, especially from November to March.
-Comfortable walking shoes are essential as you'll likely be exploring on foot.
-Don't forget sunscreen, a hat, and insect repellent, as mosquitoes can be present, particularly in the evenings.
+Pack light, breathable clothing as Asunción can get very hot and humid, especially from October to March.
+Comfortable walking shoes are a must, as you'll likely be exploring on foot.
+Don't forget insect repellent, as mosquitoes can be present, and a reusable water bottle to stay hydrated and reduce plastic waste.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.